 The plants can also kill you.
 The Stinging Tree is aptly named; all shrubs and trees of this genus have very fine hairs which will end up in your body if you walk too close (also, said hairs SHED, so too close is probably within a 5km radius).
 These stingers are poisonous, and they have been known to kill horses, dogs and, yes, people.
 With great efficiency.
-Even if it doesn't kill you, the hairs - and subsequently the pain, because its the Stinging Tree for a reason, tends to last several years; the hairs are too fine to remove, and they don't break down in your body.
+Even if it doesn't kill you, the hairs - and subsequently the pain, because it's the Stinging Tree for a reason - tend to last several years; the hairs are too fine to remove, and they don't break down in your body.

 If trees killing you weren't bad enough, the grass trying to kill you would be.
 Triodia (aka Spinifex) is a grass tipped with hard silicate arrowheads that break off in your skin.

 It is ironic when one considers that despite the high number of dangers Australia actually has a very low death rate from bites and stings, due to a combination of its people being well-educated about the dangers, advanced medical care being accessible to a majority of the population, and many of its potentially dangerous animals being unaggressive and/or restricted to remote areas where they rarely encounter people.

 The stats speak for themselves.
 The take-home lesson - no worries.